septa-ma/Django-GraphQL-Authentication/README.md

 # Django-GraphQL-Authentication
-user registration and JWT authentication with Django and GraphQL
+user management and JWT authentication with Django and GraphQL